firebird631/siis/doc/cli.md

 #### Debug view ####

-This is where the developper debug message goes, accessible throught the Shift+D shortcut.
+This is where the developper debug message goes, accessible through the Shift+D shortcut.
 All logged message goes to this view, you can scroll using shift+arrow and page-up/down keys.

 By default it always auto-scroll to the last message.